Areas of Interest

 Another ongoing study focuses on post-translational modifications of the LH receptor and their role in ligand-receptor interaction, receptor turn over and intracellular signaling.
 The specific processes being examined are palmitoylation, phosphorylation and glycosylation.
 The biological effects of these modifications are examined on the receptor processing, receptor internalization, recycling and intracellular degradation.

-A third area of interest of the laboratory centers on biochemical studies on the mechanism by which androgens disrupt ovarian follicle development that leads to impaired ovum development, a common cause of reproductive failure in the humans These studies are carried out using primary cultures of human and rat granulose cells.
+A third area of interest of the laboratory centers on biochemical studies on the mechanism by which androgens disrupt ovarian follicle development that leads to impaired ovum development, a common cause of reproductive failure in humans.
+These studies are carried out using primary cultures of human and rat granulosa cells.
 Our efforts focus on signaling pathways and their cross talk involved in cell cycle progression from G1 to S phase, cell growth and proliferation.
-The signaling pathways being examined include PKA-ERK-mediated down stream targets as well as PI3 kinase-mTOR pathway in response to FSH and insulin.
-We are exploring the mechanism by which androgens disrupts these signaling pathways since these disruptions has been shown to be associated with infertility in the human.
+The signaling pathways being examined include PKA-ERK-mediated downstream targets as well as PI3 kinase-mTOR pathway in response to FSH and insulin.
+We are exploring the mechanism by which androgens disrupt these signaling pathways, since these disruptions have been shown to be associated with infertility in the human.

 Honors & Awards

-2006 Michigan Scientist of the Year, Impression 5 Science Museum
+Michigan Scientist of the Year, Impression 5 Science Museum, 2006

 SREBP Plays a Regulatory Role in LH/hCG Receptor mRNA Expression in Human Granulosa-Lutein cells.